thingnotok/obsidian-toggle-list/README.md

 	- Paste this url: `https://github.com/thingnotok/obsidian-toggle-list`
 3. Enable this plugin from Installed Plugins

+# Manual

 ## Basic Usage

 1. Enable it in the community plugin tab.
 2. You can setup the states in the preference panel/Community Plugins/ToggleList/Options.
 	Every states are listed one state per line.
-The defaut setup is:
+An example setup with 5 states is shown:

 	```